 Property taxes are levied on the value of land and buildings, serving as a critical revenue source for local governments to fund infrastructure and services.
 Biitir (2019) examined property tax tools in Accra, highlighting how complex land tenure systems and weak regulations limit their effectiveness.
 Koduah (2019) conducted a mixed-methods study in Kumasi, revealing inefficiencies in tax collection and data gaps that hinder revenue generation.
 In Ghana, outdated valuation rolls, low compliance, and difficulties in taxing informal settlements undermine the potential of property taxes (Bonsu, 2016).
 Reforms such as community-based enumeration and digital cadastral systems could strengthen property tax administration, aligning it with broader urban development goals (Koduah, 2019; Gethe et al., 2023).

-Table 3. - Sale of Development Rights
+Table 3.
+Sale of Development Rights